If your spouse had the affair, it makes sense that you would ask this question.

 You begin asking, “What do I need to do to become strong, clear, healthy, and wise, no matter what they choose?”

-Every Relationship Is a Dance
+Every Relationship Has a Dance

 After an affair, the dance often becomes painful and chaotic.